In brief: writing for a global audience

 Learning a new language is tough, and studying in it can be even harder.
 You can help your work reach even further by writing for a global audience.
 But how?
 Here are three ways our head copyeditor Lindsay Hartley-Backhouse, Msc ensures you’re writing doesn’t confuse non-native English speakers.

 All languages have their quirks, and English is no exception.
 For a native speaker, our word choices can be automatic, and we aren’t always aware of how we can accidentally make a sentence unnecessarily confusing.
 However, when you need your work to be easily understood by a non-native speaker, this can cause problems.
-Your audience might be reading in their second (or more!) language, which makes writing for a global audience a crucial part of our copy editing work at Scriptoria Solutions.
+Your audience might be reading in their second (or more!) language, which makes writing for a global audience a crucial part of our copy editing work at Written Progress.

 1. Watch for multiple meanings